-Individual asset returns for each year are calculated from the following sources:
+Individual asset returns for each year are derived from the following sources:

-Stocks: Portfolio Charts calculations (based on Fama-French source data), Fama-French, IIA, and small amounts of MSCI to fill in any gaps
+Stocks: Portfolio Charts stock index calculations (based on Fama-French portfolio data), IIA, and small amounts of other sources to fill in any gaps

-Bonds: Portfolio Charts bond fund calculations based on central bank yield curve data
+Bonds: Portfolio Charts bond index calculations (based on central bank yield curve data)

 Cash: Average annualized 3-month Tbill rate from OECD, and the JST Macrohistory Database to fill in older gaps

 Exchange Rates: Year-end rates from the US Federal Reserve